Cherokee clans: The seven clans

-The Cherokee have seven clans and have had that number as long as there has been contact with Europeans.
-Some have multiple names, and according to ethnographer James Mooney the seven are the result of consolidation of as many as what was previously fourteen separate clans in more ancient times.
+The Cherokee have seven clans, and have had that number as long as there has been contact with Europeans.
+Some have multiple names, and according to ethnographer James Mooney the seven are the result of consolidation of possibly fourteen separate clans in more ancient times.

 Wild Potato Clan pillar from the monument at Chota.

 Anigatogewi

-"Anigatogewi" or "Anigadogewi" (Cherokee syllabary:ᎠᏂᎦᏙᎨᏫ) cannot confidently be translated; however, this clan is known as the "Wild Potato Clan", or occasionally as the "Blind Savannah Clan.
+"Anigatogewi" or "Anigadogewi" (Cherokee syllabary: ᎠᏂᎦᏙᎨᏫ) cannot confidently be translated; however, this clan is known as the "Wild Potato Clan", or occasionally as the "Blind Savannah Clan".

-The Anigatogewi's only subdivision was Blind Savannah, possibly a separate clan in origin.
+The Anigatogewi's only subdivision was Blind Savannah, which may have originally been a separate clan.
 Historically, members of this clan were known to be 'keepers of the land,' and gatherers.
 The wild potato was a main staple of the traditional Cherokee life in the Southeast (Tsalagi Uweti).